How to Ship Automotive Parts

 Whew!
 Lots of care and effort goes into some of our favorite hobbies and crafts, doesn’t it?

 Luckily, most shippers offer specialized services to make your life a little easier.
-It’s true it’s more affordable to take your freight directly to the terminal, but it’s also true we don’t all have the wherewithal to transport a 400-pound engine.
-In such cases, you may opt for additional services, such as inside pick up and/or delivery, liftgate service, and residential service.
+It’s indeed more affordable to take your freight directly to the terminal, but it’s also true we don’t all have the wherewithal to transport a 400-pound engine.
+In such cases, you may opt for additional services, such as inside pick-up and/or delivery, liftgate service, and residential service.
 You may also consider adding on insurance or an arrival notification.
 Be sure to ask your logistics company what they offer and recommend in your particular case.